paulocaldeira17/udacity-movies-app/README.md

-# udacity-movies-app
-Popular Movies App
+# Popular Movies, Stage 1

+This repo refers to the first stage of The Movies Database Application.

+## Configurations

+Please configure your **API KEY** on `res/values/strings.xml` file.

+Hope you enjoy it!